Trip in Northern Thailand

 The boats are made of wood, paper, or a combination of bamboo

 cane and banana tree, and decorated with flowers,

-Leaves, candles, incense and the like.
+leaves, candles, incense and the like.

 After choosing and purchasing the “kartong” participants go to the water,

-And, loi – put the carton on the water.
+say a prayer, and put the carton on the water.

 Another custom to make on the holiday, even more beautiful,